 Feeling that she had a calling to work with children and students, Dr. Mariann Braten-Hall has committed herself to making a difference and helping her students develop their strengths.
 She embarked on her studies at Oral Roberts University, where she earned a Bachelor of Science in elementary education in 2000.
 The following year, she began her career as a special education and elementary teacher with the Ponca City Public Schools in Oklahoma.
 Over the course of this tenure, she continued her own education as well, joining Northwestern Oklahoma State University and graduating with a Master of Education in educational leadership in 2012.
 Dr. Braten-Hall left the Ponca City Public Schools in 2015 to accept the position of assistant professor of education at Northwestern Oklahoma State University.

-Dr. Braten-Hall’s specialties lie in methods and pedagogy, and her duties at Northwestern Oklahoma State include teaching, advising, grading, and evaluating students, as well as serving on graduate advisory committees.
-She has also served on a number of different committees with the university, including the diversity committee and the honors committee.
-In 2020, she concluded her formal studies with a Doctor of Education in educational leadership and higher education from her undergraduate alma mater, Oral Roberts University.
-Having accomplished much over the course of her career, Dr. Braten-Hall attributes a good deal of her success to her focus on paying attention to her students and working hard to reach them as well as to the considerable support of her colleagues and fellow educators who share her emphasis on putting students first.
+Dr. Braten-Hall’s specialties lie in methods and pedagogy, and her duties at Northwestern Oklahoma State include teaching, advising, grading and evaluating students, as well as serving on graduate advisory committees.
+She has also served on a number of different committees with the university, including the Diversity Committee and the Honors Committee.
+In 2020, she concluded her formal studies with a Doctor of Education in Educational Leadership in Higher Education from her undergraduate alma mater, Oral Roberts University.
+Her doctoral research was “Cultural Competence in Higher Education Faculty.”
+Having accomplished much over the course of her career, Dr. Braten-Hall attributes a good deal of her success to her focus on paying attention to her students and working hard to reach them, as well as to the considerable support of her colleagues and fellow educators who share her emphasis on putting students first.

-Dr. Braten-Hall has been happily married to her husband, Dennis Hall, who is a minister, for over two decades, and is proud to act as stepmother to her husband’s three sons.
-An active member of her community as well, she is a member of the Assembly of God church in Ponca City and donates her time and energy as she is able.
+Dr. Braten-Hall has been happily married to her husband, Dennis Hall, who is a minister, for over two decades.
+An active member of her community as well, she is a member of the Assembly of God church and donates her time and energy as she is able.
 Looking toward the future, she intends to continue her work in higher education and aspires to increase her collaborative efforts with colleagues and fellow educators who share her professional goals and interests.
-Dr. Braten-Hall emphasizes the importance of a good quality education on all levels and deeply values the diversity of strengths that different people can bring to the classroom and the community as a whole.
+Dr. Braten-Hall emphasizes the importance of a quality education on all levels, and deeply values the diversity of strengths that different people can bring to the classroom and the community as a whole.